J. Lohr Vineyards & Wines: 1984-present: Expansion

 In 1987, J. Lohr Vineyards & Wines produced its first vintage of Seven Oaks Cabernet Sauvignon from Paso Robles.
-Also, the first Riverstone Chardonnay was produced from J. Lohr’s vineyards in the Arroyo Seco appellation of Monterey County, marking the debut of the J. Lohr Estates tier of wines.
-In 1989, the 88' Gamay was awarded "Best of Show" at the California State Fair.
+The first Riverstone Chardonnay was produced from J. Lohr's vineyards in the Arroyo Seco appellation of Monterey County, marking the debut of the J. Lohr Estates tier of wines.
+In 1989, the '88 Gamay was awarded "Best of Show" at the California State Fair.

 J. Lohr Vineyards & Wines was producing 400,000 cases of wine by 1990.
 The first J. Lohr Vineyard Series wines were released in 1998: Arroyo Vista Chardonnay and Hilltop Cabernet Sauvignon.
 The Vineyard Series highlights small-lot winemaking from small growing sites.

 The J. Lohr Vineyards & Wines Paso Robles Wine Center opened in 2001.

 The J. Lohr Cuvée Series, with three distinct “Bordeaux-Inspired Blends,” was launched in 2002.

 J. Lohr Vineyard Series expanded in 2007 with five new wines and now encompasses eighteen wines.
 In 2008, J. Lohr Vineyards & Wines planted its first vineyards in the Santa Lucia Highlands AVA in Monterey County.
 In 2009, the company launched the J. Lohr Gesture tier, limited-release Rhône-style wines.

-In 2013, Jeff Meier was named President and COO of J. Lohr Vineyards & Wines.
+In 2013, Jeff Meier was named president and COO of J. Lohr Vineyards & Wines.

 Steve Peck joined the company in 2007 and then became Director of Winemaking in 2018.
-He was appointed Vice President, Winemaking in 2022.
+He was appointed vice president of Winemaking in 2022.

 In 2020, J. Lohr Vineyards & Wines received the Green Medal Leader Award.
 The award was presented by the California Sustainable Winegrowing Alliance, California Association of Winegrape Growers, Wine Institute, Lodi Winegrape Commission, Napa Valley Vintners, Sonoma County Winegrowers, and the Vineyard Team.

 In December 2021, Jeff Meier retired after thirty-seven years with the company.

 In 2022, California Polytechnic State University San Luis Obispo opened the Justin and J. Lohr Center for Wine and Viticulture.
 The center includes the donor-funded 15,600 square-foot Lohr Family Winery building; a 15,600 square-foot research and teaching winery providing students access to crush, fermentation, barrel, sensory, bottling, enology and viticulture rooms.

 In the same year, the winery was included in the Top 100 Wineries of 2022 by Wine & Spirits Magazine.